FrancescaPelusi/TLBfind/README.md

 # TLBfind

-TLBfind is a open-source software for simulations of concentrated emulsions with finite-size droplet under thermal convection.
+TLBfind is open-source software for simulations of concentrated emulsions with finite-size droplets under thermal convection.
 This code lays foundations on a multi-component Shan-Chen lattice Boltzmann model.